AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 * Content templates are now available.
 You can speed up authoring your code-based experiences starting from a content template built by your developers.
 Using a content template will allow the marketer to just modify some values or fields, instead of composing the whole HTML or JSON content payload.

+**Decisioning**

+[Adobe Customer Journey Analytics](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/cja-overview.html) users can now choose custom models to optimize on when setting up an AI model in Decisioning (formerly known as Experience Decisioning).
+This allows you, for example, to optimize on a custom "purchases" table rather than defined constraints such as clickthrough rate."